 The Shugendo training that focuses on these sutra mounds and the pilgrimage trail that connects them became known as Katsuragi Shugen.
 Over the centuries, Katsuragi Shugen training became an essential practice among followers of Shugendo in the Kansai area, who walk from No. 1 to No. 28 of these sutra mounds, praying at each location.
 Tomogashima Jobon-kutsu Cave is the No.1 sutra mound and the starting point.
 Kame-no-se, a stone that resembles at turtle set in the Yamato River, is No. 28 and the endpoint.

 Before commencing their walk, the Shugendo practitioners then and now purify themselves in the salty water of the ocean (shiogori) on Tomogashima and after the end of the walk they purify themselves again in the water in Yamato River (Mizugori).

-These activities were interrupted during the Meiji Restoration and for more than half a century training was not conducted.
-However, in the second half of the 19th century some Shugendo groups based in the Kansai area began to revive their annual pilgrimages to the Katsuragi Mountains.
+These activities were interrupted during the Meiji Restoration and for more than half a century almost no training was conducted.
+However, in the second half of the 20th century some Shugendo groups based in the Kansai area began to revive their annual pilgrimages to the Katsuragi Mountains.